-We are also proud to be part of Finding Your Ancestors: Researching Aboriginal Family History in NSW - a project launched in August 2020 to help Aboriginal people get started with family history research.
-It is a collaboration between historians Paul Irish of Coast and Michael Bennett, Aboriginal librarians and community researchers, and the Royal Australian Historical Society.
+Historians Paul Irish and Michael Bennett and Royal Australian Historical Society created the ongoing project Finding Your Ancestors: Researching Aboriginal Family History in NSW in 2020 to help Aboriginal people get started with family history research.
+It features a series of introductory videos, and online Q&A sessions delivered with guest Aboriginal librarians and community researchers .